-As I was writing Cooking with Adrienne book it became clear that in addition to being a cookbook this is also the amazing, often hilarious, story of a woman who became the American doyenne of French cuisine from the Sixties through the Nineties.
+Cooking with Adrienne in addition to being a cookbook, is also the amazing, often hilarious, story of a woman who became the American doyenne of French cuisine from the Sixties through the Nineties.
 Her recipes were based on the food coming out of the kitchens of Alain Chapel, Frédy Girardet, Michel Guérard, Jean and Pierre Troisgros, Roger Verge and others who were creating the New French Cuisine.
 She became an accomplished home cook and helped to pave the way for many of these chefs to bring the New Cuisine to America.

-I hope the book also captures the camaraderie we shared – two unlikely friends, united in their love of cooking and eating the best food possible.
-I started writing the book when Adrienne developed a rare form of dementia – Primary Progressive Aphasia (PPA)– which robbed her of the ability to cook, speak or write.
-I realized that I would no longer be able to communicate with my cooking mentor and so I began gathering together all of her recipes and stories.
+The book captures the camaraderie we shared – two unlikely friends, united in their love of cooking and eating the best food possible.
+I started writing the book when Adrienne developed a rare form of dementia – Frontotemporal Degeneration (FTD)– which robbed her of the ability to cook, speak or write.
+Which meant that I would no longer be able to communicate with my cooking mentor and so I began gathering together all of her recipes and stories.